-On September 28, 2013, KRL entered into an amended multi-option credit agreement with its Canadian banking syndicate for the expansion of restaurant operations.
+On September 28, 2013, Keg Restaurants Ltd. ("KRL") entered into an amended multi-option credit agreement with its Canadian banking syndicate for the expansion of restaurant operations.
 The revolving credit and term loan facilities, with a syndicate of two Canadian banks, are available to finance the construction of certain new corporate restaurants and major renovations in Canada.

 On November 29, 2019, the Company renegotiated the terms of its credit agreement with its existing banking syndicate to modify it from a revolving credit/term loan facility to an all revolving facility, increased the size of the facility to \$60.0 million, reduced the interest rate and extended the maturity date.
 The credit facility is now comprised of a \$55.0 million revolving facility with no set term of repayments and a \$5.0 million revolving demand operating facility.
 The Company's credit facility now bears interest at a rate between bank prime plus 0% to bank prime plus 0.75%, based on certain financial criteria, rather than at bank prime plus 0.25% to bank prime plus 1.0%.
-The maturity date was extended from October 1, 2020 to July 4, 2022.
+The maturity date was extended from July 4, 2022 to June 30, 2024.

-On June 26, 2020, and again on December 22, 2020, in order to ensure that KRL remains in compliance with its debt covenants during the disruption period, KRL entered into an amended and re-stated credit agreement with its Canadian banking syndicate.
-The amendment eliminates certain financial covenants and revises others until December 26, 2021.
-A new financial covenant requires KRL's liquidity (the sum of cash on hand and available but undrawn credit) to not be less than certain specified values until June 27, 2021, tested on a quarterly basis.
-The interest rate on the bank debt was increased from its existing level of bank prime to bank prime plus 0.75% effective June 29, 2020 until July 21, 2021.
+On June 26, 2020, on December 22, 2020, on June 24, 2021, and again on December 20, 2021, KRL entered into an amended and re-stated credit agreement with its Canadian banking syndicate.
+The amendment eliminates certain financial covenants and revises others until June 26, 2022.
+A new financial covenant requires KRL's liquidity (the sum of cash on hand and available but undrawn credit) to not be less than certain specified values until June 26, 2022, tested on a quarterly basis.
+The interest rate on the bank debt was increased from its existing level of bank prime to bank prime plus 0.75% effective June 29, 2020 until June 26, 2022.